HiroFive/DigichList-Frontend/README.md

 ### `npm run build`

-You mast login if u to wanna try my application
+You must log in if u to want to try my application

 email: TestAdmin@gmail.com
 password: 123456